Testimonials

-Arrive by train in Sargans or Buchs, Switzerland, then take a bus to Vaduz, the capital city of the mountainside Principality of Liechtenstein.
-The tour will start at 2:00 pm where we’ll take a short warm-up walk up to the Vaduz Castle, the palace and residence of Liechtenstein’s ruling family.
+Arrive by train in Sargans or Buchs, Switzerland, then take a bus to Vaduz, the capital city of the mountain principality of Liechtenstein.
+The tour will start at 2:00 pm, where we’ll take a short warm-up walk up to the Vaduz Castle, the palace and residence of Liechtenstein’s ruling family.
 There is no border control between Switzerland and Liechtenstein, but you'll want to stop at the tourism office to have your passport ceremonially stamped.
 Then take a photo of yourself standing on the official starting point of the Via Alpina in the pedestrian center of cosmopolitan Vaduz.
 In the evening, we will have an orientation and welcome dinner.
-Overnight in Vaduz.
+Overnight in Vaduz, Liechtenstein.
 (D)

 Ascent 400 feet | Descent 400 feet | Distance: 2 miles (may vary)

-A morning transfer from Vaduz, Liechtenstein to the Sargans castle in Sargans, Switzerland positions us to get our first Via Alpina route stamp.
+A morning transfer from Vaduz, Liechtenstein, to Sargans Castle in Switzerland provides an ideal start to your Via Alpina adventure.
 We will then make our way to Mels for a quick ascent to high alpine pastures where our route follows an undulating course through woods and meadows with relaxing views of the Weisstannental and its many waterfalls.
 We pass a dozen or more of these streams and rivulets cascading down the hillside.
 The Weisstannental is the canton of St. Gallen’s longest valley, and we arrive at our hotel along a mountain stream in the peaceful village of Weisstannen high in the valley.
 Overnight in Weisstannen.
 (BSD)

 Ascent 2500 feet | Descent 1000 feet | Distance: 8 miles (may vary)

-As we continue ascending the Weisstannental it narrows and becomes more rugged before passing above a giant chasm leading to the high meadows at Fooalp.
-The crossing of our first pass, the Foopass (pronounced FOE-pass) takes us to 7300 feet elevation and will give you a good taste for the more challenging alpine passes ahead.
-The descent to Elm delivers more stunning scenery, with many large waterfalls streaking the hillsides.
-Elm is in the heart of the Sardona Techtonic Arena, a UNESCO World Heritage Site and geologic showpiece.
-The villages of the Glarner Alps are also home to some of Switzerland's favorite specialty foods, including fine chocolates and pastries.
-Overnight in a spa hotel in the heart of Elm.
+As we continue ascending the Weisstannental, the valley narrows and becomes more rugged, eventually passing above a dramatic chasm before reaching the high meadows of Fooalp.
+Crossing our first alpine pass, the Foopass (pronounced FOE-pass), brings us to 7,300 ft and offers a preview of the more challenging passes ahead.
+The descent to Elm rewards us with stunning scenery, as numerous waterfalls cascade down the hillsides.
+Elm lies at the heart of the Sardona Tectonic Arena, a UNESCO World Heritage Site and a geological marvel.
+The villages of the Glarner Alps are also known for some of Switzerland’s favorite specialties, including fine chocolates and pastries.
+Overnight in Elm.
 (BSD)

 Ascent 3000 feet | Descent 4300 feet | Distance: 10 miles (may vary)